mack-gallagher/Git-for-Web-Development-Project/mac.md

   Git is a software tool that allows multiple developers working on different computers to contribute edits to the same software project without stepping on each others' toes.
 This is enabled by providing a standard interface for all of the developers to work on their own local versions of a project, and periodically push their edits, or decide to incorporate others' edits, into a central version of the project, which Git automatically organizes so it actually makes sense and works.

 2. What is the difference between Git and GitHub?

+  Git is an open source version control tool that can be implemented in multiple ways.
+GitHub is a for-profit company that provides popular cloud hosting for developers to use Git over their website.
+You do not need to use GitHub to use Git, but every time you use GitHub, you are using Git.

 3. Why do we create a branch?
 4. What is the purpose of a Pull Request?
 5. What is the command you can use to switch between branches?
 For example you are working on FIRSTNAME-LASTNAME branch and you want to switch back to main.